+Ratings Categories:

-Ratings Categories: One of the best in the division 10 points Passing Endurance Excellent Player 9 points Dribbling Kick Distance Very Good Player 8 points Trapping Aggression Good Player 6-7 points Speed Tackling Average Player 5 points Knowledge Flexibility Below Average Player 4 points of Game Weak Player 2-3 points Poor Player 1 point Flexibility rates the ability and willingness of a player to perform at 4 (offensive, defensive, midfield and goalkeeping) assignments.
-It also is a reflection of tean spirit.
+One of the best in the division Excellent Player 10 points 9 points Passing Dribbling Endurance Kick Distance Very Good Player 8 points Trapping Aggression Good Player 6-7 points Speed Tackling Average Player 5 points Knowledge Flexibility Below Average Player 4 points of Game Weak Player 2-3 points Poor Player 1 point Flexibility rates the ability and willingness of a player to perform at 4 (offensive, defensive, midfield and goalkeeping) assignments.
+It also is a reflection of team spirit.
 Will the player accept an assignment to a position that is not a "favorite" for the benefit of the team?

-Appendix C: Safety Information: Preventing/Reporting Injuries, Insurance, & Forms
+Appendix C: Safety Information: Preventing/Reporting Injuries, Insurance, & Forms safety@aysoregion42.org

-Safety Director - Darryl Levi safety@aysoregion42.org
+Safety Director - Darryl Levi